avery-gfs/CS-2/03-image-processing/README.md

 **Black and White:** Write a program to convert an image to black-and-white.

-**Color Channels:** Write a program to convert any non-red pixels (pixels that are more green or blue than they are red) to grayscale.
+**Color Channels:** Write a program to convert any green-ish pixels (pixels that are more green than they are red or blue) to grayscale.

 **Transformation:** Write a program to rotate an image `n` degrees about its center.

-**Saturation:** Write a program that increases an image's saturation to the maximum amount.

-**Hue:** Write a program that shift an image's hue by a certain number of degrees in HSL.

 ## Concepts (Advanced)